mehulj94/Snatch/README.md

 # Snatch
 Python code to steal chrome cookie, history and login data files and send them to an email address.
+It only works for windows users at the moment.

 # Functions